john-clark/EnderCNC/docs/frame.md

 ## Ready to Proceed?

-After completing these steps, your frame is ready for **Carriage Assembly** heatset installation.
+After completing these steps, you are ready to start on the **Carriage Assembly**.

 <p align="center">
   <a href="/EnderCNC/carriage_heatsets" class="md-button md-button--primary">
-    Continue to Carriage Assembly - Heatsets →
+    Continue to Carriage Assembly →
   </a>
 </p>